Analysis | Trumpism will endure in the GOP. Trump may not.

 Again, this is a shift that reflects opinion of Trump, certainly, but should not be considered predictive both because it is a sample of a self-selected group and because, well, it has not always been terribly predictive.
 But it’s still remarkable — and perhaps unexpected — that Trump’s support in the poll taken during the CPAC that ended on Sunday was at only 55 percent.
 Of those who responded, two-thirds said they wanted him to run again, meaning that a third of the fervently right-wing crowd wasn’t committed to the idea.

-Trump has only been out of office for about six weeks (as he reminded conference attendees during his speech there on Sunday), meaning that American politics still largely operates in his shadow.
-It's easy to assume he will have an influence in the Republican Party over the medium term, something which he himself has insisted will be the case.
+Trump has been out of office for only about six weeks (as he reminded conference attendees during his speech there on Sunday), meaning that American politics still largely operates in his shadow.
+It’s easy to assume he will have an influence in the Republican Party over the medium term, something which he himself has insisted will be the case.

 But we have to separate out a few things.
 There's Trump the elected official, who still obviously has a strong base of support.
 There's Trump as validator, the guy who makes endorsements in the elections of other people.
 And there's Trumpism, a vague description of what Trump brings to American politics.